seandinwiddie/project-root/READMEs/description.md

 yet undefined ui kit or a command-line, terminal-style emulator React Native w/ Expo go ( for native apps )
-React Native for Web or equivalent
+React Native for Web or equivalent react router react-native-terminal

+##### CDNs for MVP

+The `index.html` file serves as the entry point of the application and should include CDN links to Redux, React, and Babel

+It also has a script tag that includes `app.js` using the `text/babel` type

 ## roadmap

-the next step is to adjust the user interface, user experience, and application flow.
+the next step is to adjust the user interface, user experience, and application flow

 the interface will be a command-line, terminal, prompt style.